Charles-Alexandre Léon Durand Linois: Indian Ocean service

 In March 1784, Linois joined the storeship Barbeau, carrying supplies and despatches to the Isle de France (now Mauritius).
 He left Barbeau in January 1785 and in March sailed for the Caribbean on the 64-gun Réfléchi where he remained for the next two years.
 Arriving at Saint-Domingue on 23 April, Linois spent eight months on the frigate, Danaé before rejoining Réfléchi.
 In May 1786, he took a land-based post as sous-lieutenant de port at Port-au-Prince, returning to sea aboard the frigate, Proserpine in December 1786.
 This was a short-lived appointment; on 1 March 1787, Linois left for home on the same storeship that had conveyed him to the Isle de France two years earlier.

 Another position ashore, as lieutenant de port at Brest, ended a period of unemployment that had lasted until 1 May 1789 and was followed, on 12 October 1790, by a posting to the ship-of-the-line, Victoire.
 From 1791 to 1793 he served with the French forces in the Indian Ocean.
 He left for Isle de France on 25 January on board the 32-gun frigate Atalante as second officer to Denis Decres.
-On 15 May, the newly published naval list named Linois as lieutenant de vaisseau with his promotion backdated to 1 May 1789.
+On 15 May, the newly published naval list named Linois as ship-of-the-line lieutenant with his promotion backdated to 1 May 1789.
 On their return home in April 1794, Decres was arrested as an aristocrat and Linois was given command of Atalante.